 In 1995, the Brown offense set several single season school records, including most points (282), total offense (4,165 yards), passing offense (2,502 yards) and first downs (227).
 His 1996 team came within a play of the Ivy League title.
 Battling Dartmouth to the final minute of the game in the ninth week of the season, the Bears fell to the undefeated Big Green by three points.
 For the second straight year, Whipple's passing offense set a new school mark with 2,628 yards.

-Before his tenure at Brown, Whipple spent six years at the University of New Haven, where he posted an impressive 48-17 (.738) overall record as head coach and offensive coordinator, including two straight NCAA Division II playoff appearances in 1992 and 1993.
-In 1992, he led the Chargers to a 12-1 mark, advancing to the NCAA semifinals and finishing with a No. 5 ranking nationally.
-Whipple guided the 1993 squad to a second straight undefeated regular season (10-0) and a No. 2 national ranking, before falling in the NCAA quarterfinals.
+Before his tenure at Brown, Whipple spent six years at the University of New Haven (1988-93), where he posted an impressive 48-17 (.738) overall record as head coach and offensive coordinator, including two straight NCAA Division II playoff appearances in 1992 and 1993.
+The Chargers were ranked in the top 20 nationally in five of his six seasons at New Haven.

 Prior to his stint at New Haven, Whipple served as the offensive coordinator at the University of New Hampshire for two years.
 He was also a member of the coaching staff for the USFL's Arizona Wranglers under George Allen, assisting with the quarterbacks.
 Whipple was an assistant coach at Brown for one season (1983), working with the wide receivers.
 He began his coaching career as an assistant coach at St. Lawrence University (1980), before serving as the offensive coordinator at Union College for two years (1981-82).